• Brain atlas sensitivity

 The more cores (stream processors) in your GPU generally means better simulation

 speed.
-On the other hand, MCX does not require a large GPU memory.
+On the other hand, MCX does not require large GPU memory.
 Therefore,

-If you are not sure what type of graphics card on your operating system, please
+If you are not sure what type of graphics card is on your operating system, please

 use the following instructions: